openhab/openhab-js/README.md

 When a script is unloaded and its cache is cleared, all timers (see [`createTimer`](#createtimer)) stored in its private cache are automatically cancelled.

 The shared cache is shared across all rules and scripts, it can therefore be accessed from any automation language.
-The access to every key is tracked and the key is removed when all scripts that ever accessed that key are unloaded.
+The access to every key is tracked, and the key is removed when all scripts that ever accessed that key are unloaded.
 If that key stored a timer, the timer will be cancelled.
 You can use it to store primitives and **Java** objects, e.g. store timers or counters between multiple scripts.

 Due to a multi-threading limitation in GraalJS (the JavaScript engine used by JavaScript Scripting), it is not recommended to store JavaScript objects in the shared cache.
-Multi-threaded access to JavaScript objects will lead to script execution failure!
+Multithreaded access to JavaScript objects will lead to script execution failure!
 You can work around that limitation by either serialising and deserialising JS objects or by switching to their Java counterparts.

 Timers as created by [`createTimer`](#createtimer) can be stored in the shared cache.